Consensys/doc.goquorum/docs/Tutorials/Quorum-Dev-Quickstart.md

 Member2 obtained value at deployed contract is: undefined
 ```

-The general form is to:
+In general:

-1. Deploy a contract from A to B, which returns an address
+1. Deploy a contract from A to B, which returns an address.
-2. Use the contract address and the contract's ABI to interact with the contract from that point on,
-   where you can get/set values etc.
+2. Use the contract address and the contract's ABI to interact with the contract from that point on, where you can get and set values.

 ## Create a transaction using MetaMask

 You can use [MetaMask](https://metamask.io/) to send a transaction on your private network.

-* Open MetaMask and connect it to your private network RPC endpoint by selecting `Localhost 8545` in the network list.
+* Open MetaMask and connect it to your private network RPC endpoint by selecting **Localhost 8545** in the network list.
 * Choose one of the following test accounts and [import it into MetaMask by copying the corresponding private key](https://metamask.zendesk.com/hc/en-us/articles/360015489331-How-to-import-an-Account).

 {!global/test_accounts.md!}